 Photo by Nico Fernandez

-What’s unique about my work is that I create my plays with a carefully curated ensemble of actors.
-Together, under my authorship, we tear apart existing classics (films, plays, short stories, and novels), or nonfiction pieces (biographies, political screeds etc.), and rebuild a story centering the themes we want to explore and the tropes we want to subvert.
+What’s unique about my work is that I devise and develop my stories over time with an ensemble of actors.
+Together, we tear apart existing classics (films, plays, short stories, and novels), or nonfiction pieces (biographies, political screeds etc.), and build a new story centering the themes we want to explore and the tropes we want to subvert.
 Usually these are centered around alternate endings for female characters, which are normally tragic.
-My plays are often described as cinematic and very energetic.
-They consist of short and long scenes, intercut with montages, silent moments, and sometimes dance sequences.
-At times playful and swift, I don’t shy away from stillness and intimacy.
-Some of the descriptors critics have used for my work are “Millennial Bloodbath (Kevin Greene, NewCity Stage )” “Blurring the lines between surrealism and destruction (Danielle Levsky, NewCity Stage)” “Ripped from the headlines urgency (Dmitri Samarov, Chicago Reader)”
+Some of the descriptors critics have used for my work are “Millennial Bloodbath (Kevin Greene, NewCity Stage )” “Blurring the lines between surrealism and destruction (Danielle Levsky, NewCity Stage)” “Ripped from the headlines urgency (Dmitri Samarov, Chicago Reader)”.